maritz/nohm/docs/index.md

   // User1 and Admin are saved and the relation is in the DB } catch (err) {
   if (err instanceof Nohm.LinkError) {
-    // error occured during linking, in this case probably AdminRole validation
+    // error occurred during linking, in this case probably AdminRole validation
     // err.errors is an Array of these objects:
     /*
       {